Ritonavir Specifications

 Ritonavir Description

 Ritonavir is an HIV protease inhibitor that interferes with the reproductive cycle of HIV.
 The mechanism of action of the anti-HIV drug lopinavir and ritonavir is to block the enzymes required for virus replication.
+It is often used in combination with other antiretrovirals and serves as both a protease inhibitor and a pharmacokinetic enhancer.
 Lopinavir/ritonavir have been shown to reduce coronavirus levels that cause SARS and MERS in animal studies.

 Ritonavir is an HIV protease inhibitor that interferes with the reproductive cycle of HIV.